 Cost and portability considerations

 Contact-start machines often cost less because the start system is simpler.
-Pilot arc models cost more, but they can save time when you cut rusty or coated steel, pierce often, or work with expanded metal.
+Pilot arc models cost more upfront, but they can save time when you cut rusty or coated steel, pierce often, or work with expanded metal.
+Over time, fewer failed starts and less grinding can make up for the price gap.

-Portability depends more on size and build than on start type.
-Still, many small contact-start units are very light, which is useful for quick repairs and mobile jobs.
+Portability depends more on size and weight than on start type.
+That said, many small contact-start units are very light, which is useful for quick repairs and mobile jobs.

 Setup tips that improve cuts on any machine

-• Keep air dry: Wet air can cause an unstable arc, more dross, and faster tip wear.
-Use a water separator and, in humid shops, an air dryer unit.
+- Keep air dry: Wet air causes an unstable arc, more dross, and faster tip wear.
+Use a water separator at minimum.
+In humid shops, add a desiccant or refrigerated air dryer for consistent results.

-• Watch torch tips: A worn nozzle or electrode is a common cause of hard starts and rough cuts.
+- Watch torch tips: A worn nozzle or electrode is a common cause of hard starts and rough cuts.
+Replace them at the first sign of pitting or an irregular orifice.

-• Hold a steady gap: If your torch supports a drag tip, use it.
-If not, keep the right gap.
+- Hold a steady gap: If your torch supports a drag tip, use it.
+If not, keep the standoff distance consistent throughout the cut.

 Which one should you choose?

-• Choose a pilot arc cutter if you cut rusty/painted stock, expanded metal, or you want easy piercing and fewer failed starts.
+- Choose a pilot arc cutter if you regularly cut rusty or painted stock, expanded metal, or if you want easy piercing and fewer failed starts.

-• Choose a non-pilot (contact-start) cutter if you mostly cut clean steel, want a simpler setup, and don’t mind cleaning a small start spot.
+- Choose a non-pilot (contact-start) cutter if you mostly cut clean steel, want a simpler setup, and don’t mind cleaning a small start spot when needed.

-Either way, good air, fresh tips, and safe habits matter.
+Either way, good air, fresh consumables, and safe habits matter more than which machine you pick.

 FAQs